 Stilton high street has many fine and interesting buildings, which date back to the time when this road was part of the Great North Road (previously Ermine Street).
-The street was bypassed by the A1M in the 90s, and now free of traffic, it's a very pleasant place to visit.
+The road was bypassed by the A1M in the 90s and is now free of traffic making it a very pleasant place to visit.

-Early each May crowds come to enjoy the village's traditional cheese rolling festival, started in the 12th century by the landlord of the local Bell Inn.
+Early each May crowds come to enjoy the village's traditional cheese rolling festival, started in the 12th-c by the landlord of the local Bell Inn.

 The origins of Stilton can be traced back to the Roman occupation (circa AD 70) and beyond, from local Roman and Neolithic finds.
 It is believed that the village grew-up around the main north-south Roman road (later called Ermine Street by the Saxons), at a point where an east-west drover road (Church Street/Fen Street) crosses Ermine Street.

 Stilton is mentioned in 1086 in the Doomsday Book but it is not till the 15th-c that the village become popular as a staging point, when at least 14 inns and ale houses were then offering a busy trade to travellers.
 The advent of the railway, and later the A1 motorway, has seen the village decline into a sleepy little satellite/commuter town for Peterborough and Cambridge.

 Stilton Cheese (a hard crumbly cheese with very strong flavour, laced with blue/green mould), traditionally manufactured towards the west, around the Leicestershire area, has been sold in the village for centuries, from whence it took its name.